boilermaker021/prismmod/README.md

 notable contributions by Dalfino

-## Development is now in progress again!
+## Development is not currently in progress.
+Join the Discord and message the devs if you're interesting in contributing!

 The Prism Mod aims to overhaul Terraria and add many new bosses, npcs, items, biomes, and more.